 How We Collect the Data

 Starting in 1995, researchers at CPIC and other collaborating institutions gathered information from CTS participants using an extensive questionnaire asking about their diet, physical activity, medical history, reproductive history, and other aspects of their lifestyle.
-Each year, the CTS researchers send a newsletter update to the study participants, and every few years, the participants fill out a new questionnaire with updated or new information about changes in their health and lifestyle.
-Then, the research team follows the health of each CTS member by linking participant data with data in California statewide databases that provide information on individual cancer diagnoses and details, deaths and specific causes of death, and hospitalizations.
-Tracking participants’ health in this way provides a highly accurate summary, allowing for high-quality research.
+Every few years, the participants fill out a new questionnaire with updated or new information about changes in their health and lifestyle.

 How We Use the Data